h0tp-ftw/poke-engine/README.md

 This battle engine is meant to capture important aspects of Pokemon for the purposes of competitive single battles.
 It is nowhere near as complete or robust as the [PokemonShowdown](https://github.com/smogon/pokemon-showdown) battle engine.

-This code is always being improved and pull requests are very much welcome!

 ## Using the Battle Engine
 The battle engine operates using State, Side, and Pokemon objects.